 Outside the United States, the metric system is now widely used, but the imperial system was adopted through the British Weights and Measures Act of 1824.
 It replaced the Winchester system, which was in use from about the 15th century.
 Additional legislation refined the imperial system, and it’s still used in the U.K. (in addition to the metric system) and in some countries that were once part of the British Empire.

-Imperial measurements were based on nature, everyday activities, and, like ancient measurement systems, on the human body.
+Imperial measurements were based on nature, everyday activities, and, similar to ancient measurement systems, on the human body.
 As agriculture expanded in England, larger measurements were needed.

 The imperial system established some terms and units of measurement for area, in particular.